Skip to main content

 The Body’s Internal Thermostat

 Consider your body equipped with an internal thermostat for weight, a concept often termed the metabolic set point.
 This internal regulator strives to keep your weight within a specific range, activating various physiological mechanisms to resist deviations.
-When occurs through caloric restriction, the body frequently responds by reducing energy expenditure, a process known as adaptive thermogenesis, and increasing hunger signals.
+When weight loss occurs through caloric restriction, the body frequently responds by reducing energy expenditure, a process known as adaptive thermogenesis, and increasing hunger signals.

 This biological counter-regulation explains why maintaining weight loss often proves more challenging than the initial reduction.
 The body actively defends its established energy balance, a testament to its ancient survival programming.